The dances and the caller

 The caller also acts as M.C. for the evening.
 A good caller will interact with the audience and ensure that everyone there has a great time, whether or not they pick up the dances quickly and easily.

 Some bands have their own caller who is part of the band, but many callers work with a number of different groups.
-Our preferred regular caller is Laz Gilbert, but we also work with various other really good local callers from time to time when Laz is not available, including Stephen Gee, Marie Rogers and Vicky Johnson.
+Nowadays Phil usually calls the dances, but we also work with various other really good local callers from time to time, including Alison Riggal, Laz Gilbert, Stephen Gee, Marie Rogers and Vicky Johnson.